 Our community mission is to be a responsible corporate citizen of our local community, understanding that the only way to succeed is for those around us to be successful as well; and a community steward whose members are dedicated to giving back through their donation of time and talent.

 Since its inception in 2008, Bellator has made an impact on countless community organizations through both financial contributions and many hours of time donated by staff and agents.
-A few of the initiatives we support are the American Cancer Society, the Arthritis Foundation, the SEEDS Program, the Fallen Heroes Memorial, Prodisee Pantry and the Wounded Warrior Project.
+A few of the initiatives we support are the American Cancer Society, the Arthritis Foundation, the SEEDS Program, the Fallen Heroes Memorial, Prodisee Pantry, Under His Wings, and the Wounded Warrior Project.

 In 2014, we created a company-wide listing challenge for charity and donated $10,000 to four local charities – the Ronald McDonald House, the Sheriff’s Boys Ranch, Wilmer Hall and Under His Wings.
 In 2015, we joined together with the American Cancer Society’s “Real Mean Wear Pink” campaign and raised $35,000 through our “Cooking for a Cure” fish fry events and sponsor contributions.

 If your local charity would like to be considered for a donation, please email us at firstname.lastname@example.org.

 Below is footage from the dedication of Nathan Cox’s memorial project, the Fallen Heroes Memorial.
 Designed to honor all those who have lost their lives in the war on terror from the state of Alabama since 9/11, the memorial stands as a reminder to all of us that our freedom is not a gift–it must be fought for and earned.

 MOBILE, Alabama — Former U.S. Marine Nathan Cox knows first-hand about fallen heroes — he lost his best friend in Afghanistan and witnessed another buddy killed in action in Iraq.